 You can use locations to filter the scope of monitoring data.

-Monitoring dashboards in the Client Portal allow you either to filter or sort monitoring data by location, so that you could concentrate on details pertaining to specific offices or business units within your department.
+Backup Infrastructure monitoring dashboard in the Reseller Portal allows you either to filter or sort monitoring data by location, so that you could concentrate on details pertaining to specific offices or business units of a company.

 For details on monitoring dashboards, see Monitoring.